-From skydiving to climbing Mount Everest, the two embark on a wild journey.
-Through these experiences, Carter (played by Morgan Freeman) and Edward (played by Jack Nicholson) uncover what it means to live.
+So, from skydiving to climbing Mount Everest, the two embark on a wild journey together.
+Through these experiences, Carter (played by Morgan Freeman) and Edward (played by Jack Nicholson) uncover what it means to really live.

 As it turns out, the value of life has little to do with fancy cars and tourist attractions but rather the connections we make along the way.